The Best Audition Songs for Big River – by Character

 Do you have an upcoming audition for Big River?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Big River, broken down by character.

-Since Big River is a 1980s musical, most of the following songs are from between the 1960s-1990s.
-In addition, there are lots of country and gospel vibes below in order to match the style of the show.
+Since Big River is a 1980s musical, the following songs are from between the 1970s-2000s.
+There are also lots of country and gospel vibes below to match the style of the show.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.